 European Neighbourhood Policy - South - tourism statistics

-This article is part of an online publication and presents information relating to tourism in the European Union (EU) and 8 of the 10 countries that form the European Neighbourhood Policy-South (ENP-South) region, namely, Algeria, Egypt, Israel, Jordan, Lebanon, Morocco, Palestine and Tunisia; no recent data for Libya or Syria.
-It highlights recent developments over the period 2006-2016, with information on capacity (the number of bed places) and international demand (the number of arrivals of non-residents at hotels and similar accommodation) for inbound tourism, as well as information on the number of outbound trips made by tourists.
+This article is part of an online publication and presents information relating to tourism in the European Union (EU) and eight of the countries that form the European Neighbourhood Policy-South (ENP-South) region — Algeria, Egypt, Israel, Jordan, Lebanon, Morocco, Palestine and Tunisia; no recent data are available for Libya or Syria.
+It highlights recent developments over the period 2007-2017, with information on capacity (the number of bed places) and international demand (the number of arrivals of non-residents at hotels and similar accommodation) for inbound tourism, as well as information on the number of outbound trips made by tourists.

 Number of bed places